MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-getproxylist.md

 ---
 title: bitsadmin getproxylist - Retrieves the proxy list for the specified job.
-description: "Windows Commands topic for **bitsadmin getproxylist** - Retrieves the proxy list for the specified job." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **bitsadmin getproxylist** - Retrieves the proxy list for the specified job. ms.custom: na ms.prod: windows-server ms.reviewer: na